extenda/shared-workflows/composite-actions/nodejs-generic-api/staging-deploy/README.md

 # Deploy staging action

-This is tipical action, to deploy nodejs api application to google cloud run staging.
+This is typical action, to deploy nodejs api application to google cloud run staging.

 ### Example